All Products

 If your business requires a high level of customization, you can directly call RESTful APIs.
 To directly call an API, you must include the signature calculation in your code.
 For more information, see DoMetaQuery.

-The data indexing feature supports multiple filtering conditions, such as the storage class, ACL, and object size.
-You can filter objects that meet specific conditions from a large number of objects in the bucket.
-For example, if you want to query the objects whose ACL is public-read or whose size is less than 64 KB in a bucket, use the data indexing feature to specify the filtering conditions based on your business requirements.
+The data indexing feature supports multiple filtering conditions, such as the storage class, ACL, and object size, and you can filter objects that meet specific conditions efficiently.
+For example, if you want to query the objects whose ACL is public-read or whose size is less than 64 KB in a bucket.
 For more information, see Data indexing.